 Current faculty will be equipped with essential resources and strategies for designing a course for effective online delivery.

-The IDC presents the Eat, Engage, Energize luncheon series.
-This is a format of instructional development facilitated by faculty for faculty.
-These events will all be hosted in the Presidential Dining Room and attendees will be provided with a Christian Cafeteria lunch ticket.
+The CTE presents a series of Lunch & Learn events throughout the year.
+This is a format of instructional development facilitated by faculty and staff for faculty.
+These events will all be hosted in the Presidential Dining Room, and attendees will be provided lunch in the Christian Cafeteria.
 Access to the Presidential Dining Room is found through the side entry under the black awning at the southwest corner of Christian Cafeteria.

 Instructional workshops and consultations are designed to assist faculty in the endeavor to improve instruction, improve classroom management and construct teaching portfolios.
-These workshops are valuable for course design and preparation of the teaching portion of their promotion and/or tenure documentation.
-There are two main instructional workshops offered by the IDC: Teaching Portfolio and Teaching Observation Program.
+These workshops are valuable for course design and preparation of the teaching portion of their advancement, promotion and/or tenure documentation.
+There are two main instructional workshops offered by the CTE: Teaching Portfolio and the Teaching Observation Partners.

 The Teaching Portfolio workshop offers an opportunity to learn how to construct a portfolio to document one's teaching.
 Writing and discussion exercises provide a starting point for the portfolio development process.
-This three hour session will help faculty prepare the teaching portion of their promotion and/or tenure application.
+This session will help faculty prepare the teaching portion of their advancement, promotion and/or tenure application.

-Deb Kuster, IDC Faculty Coordinator, will facilitate Teaching Portfolio workshop sessions for faculty this semester:
+Deb Kuster, CTE Instructional Consultant, will facilitate Teaching Portfolio workshop sessions for faculty this semester:

 Deb Kuster will also facilitate orientation training sessions on the Teaching Observation Partners (TOP) for faculty this semester.
 Participants will form pairs to conduct mutual classroom observations for instructional improvement purposes.

 Would you like to join with other faculty to talk about teaching?
 Are you interested in exploring instructional topics with a small, interdisciplinary group of faculty?
-Then consider becoming a member of a Teaching Circle.
-Faculty members may select a book to discuss, engage in the Teaching Observation Program, and/or determine an instructional improvement project of interest to the group.
+Then consider becoming a member of a Faculty Learning Community.
+Faculty members may select a book to discuss, engage in the Teaching Observation Partners, and/or determine an instructional improvement project of interest to the group.